I Want to Eat Your Pancreas (film): Plot

 An unnamed male high school student comes across a book in a hospital waiting room.
 He soon discovers that it is a diary kept by his very popular classmate Sakura Yamauchi, who reveals to him that she is secretly suffering from a fatal illness in her pancreas.
 Despite this, Sakura intends to maintain a normal school life and thus is drawn to him due to his relatively unfazed reaction to her condition.
 They begin to spend time together and become friends.

 During their school break, Sakura invites him on a train trip to Fukuoka where they play truth-or-dare game and eventually share a bed in their hotel room.
 Afterward, Sakura's friends and classmates grow suspicious and resentful of his newfound closeness to her.
 The two begin doing activities from Sakura's bucket list together until she is suddenly hospitalized.
 During her hospitalization, the two sneak out to see fireworks together.
 When she gets discharged, Sakura invites him for lunch but fails to show up at their meeting place.
 Later that night, he learns from the news that Sakura died from a stabbing.
 He breaks down and does not attend her funeral.

 Later, he visits Sakura's mother and asks for her diary.
 Her mother recognizes him and reveals Sakura left a message in the diary for him.
 The message tells him to keep the diary and to make her best friend Kyoko read it since she was unaware of her illness.
 Soon after reading the message, he immediately breaks down into tears as he never felt so much sorrow for a single person before.
-Sakura's mother learns of his name as Haruki Shiga before he leaves and explains how his name meaning "spring trees" corresponds to her daughter's name of "cherry blossom".
+Sakura's mother learns of his name as Haruki Shiga before he leaves and explains how his name meaning "spring trees" relates to her daughter's name which means "cherry blossom".
 Haruki meets with Kyoko, who is in denial that Sakura ever lied to her, but she runs away after reading the diary.
 Haruki runs after her and asks her to be his friend.
 In a post-credits scene, Haruki and Kyoko, who are now friends, visit Sakura's grave a year later.